irishdistillers/checklist-going-live/README.md

 - [ ] Check for console errors

 ### Page weight
-- [ ] Evaluate total weight of at least homepage
+- [ ] Evaluate at least the homepage, drink and product landing pages, and specific drink and product pages in lighthouse
 - [ ] Open Inspector network/timeline tab to identify heavy assets
-- [ ] Check if heavy assets are cached
+- [ ] Check if heavy assets are cached and delivered through a CDN

 ### Audits
 - [ ] Use the Chrome DevTools (in incognito mode) and perform a mobile audit (with throttling) to fix common problems.